ToyasDhake/midterm_project/README.md

 Run program: ./app/shell-app
 ```
 Note: The cmake command may prompt the user to enter his/her system's password
-to check for for pre-requisite sytem libraries, like X11, CBLAS, LAPACK.
+to check for pre-requisite sytem libraries, like X11, CBLAS, LAPACK.

 ### Known Issues and bugs
 - The open- source library used- Opencv and dlib have not been completely